Birth Control and Menopause – What You Need to Know

 • Blood clots

-If contraception is still essential for you, then you could discuss with your doctor whether a non hormonal coil, such as the copper one, might be an option for you.
+If contraception is still essential for you, then you could discuss with your doctor whether a non hormonal coil, such as the copper one, might be a better option for you.

 Because it does not contain any hormones it is safer and with less risk of side effects and can be used alongside bioidentical hormones to help with other perimenopausal symptoms – unlike the other hormonal methods of contraception.